gofr-dev/gofr/docs/quick-start/observability/page.md

 > **NOTE:** If the value of `TRACER_PORT` is not provided, gofr uses port `9411` by default.

-Open [zipkin](http://localhost:2005/zipkin/) and search by TraceID (correlationID) to see the trace.
+Open {% new-tab-link title="zipkin" href="http://localhost:2005/zipkin/" /%} and search by TraceID (correlationID) to see the trace.
 {% figure src="/quick-start-trace.png" alt="Pretty Printed Logs" /%}